 Tournament Committee: The Tournament Committee is formed by the hosting country and is responsible for the organization of the tournament.
-The Committee, responsibilities are defined in the Rules of Golf 33 and 34.
+The Committee, responsibilities are defined in the Rules of Golf, Rule 20.
 The composition of the Committee is up to the hosting country, but shall consist of at least one official referee and one person nominated by the ESLGA Committee.
 Also a Tournament Director shall be designated.

 The Masters Team Championship is an annual tournament of the European Senior Ladies Golf Association (ESLGA), open to amateur golfers of ESLGA Members.

 The tournament will take place in the countries of the ESLGA members, rotation not being obligatory.
 The ESLGA’s General Meeting is entitled to grant the organization of this tournament to a particular Association during one or several years, its choice not being based on who applied first, but on criteria such as accessibility, general quality, economy, climate and other factors.
 Every year the ESLGA’s General Meeting will establish the location and the date of the tournament, normally in the first half of July, at least three years ahead.